carpentries-incubator/hpc-intro/_episodes/06-style-guide.md

 accessibility](https://webaccess.berkeley.edu/ask-pecan/click-here).
 Please avoid
 `click here` or similar.

+## Menu Items

+Use double quotes for menu and submenu items.
+For multiple menu and submenu options in a sequence, use the right angle bracket or greater than sign.

+e.g.:

+"Help" > "Check for updates"

 ## Title Casing

 Lesson and episode titles should be written in title case e.g.